noynaert/csc274handouts/Unit_14_Setting_up_a_Linux_desktop_system/Unit_14_030_Distro.md

 This document is targeted at people installing Linux desktop for the first time.

-I suggest that first-time (or even second-time) Linux users stay with Ubuntu or something that is derived from Linux.
+I suggest that first-time (or even second-time) Linux users stay with Ubuntu or something that is derived from Ubuntu.
 More experienced users may wish to branch out.

 Reasons for staying in the Ubuntu family: